 - Dividend investment strategies

 As I wrote about in, 5 Reasons Why Dividend Strategies are Overrated, dividend strategies can seriously complicate your taxes

 4. Passive Foreign Investment Companies (PFIC)

-A passive foreign investment company (PFIC) is a non-us company making most of their income (at least 75%) through investments or other “non-business” activity.
-American investors can purchase precious metals directly from these entities while avoiding the typical high taxes.
-Not that I necessarily suggest investing in precious metals but if they are part of your investment portfolio, it’s probably best to avoid high taxes.
+A passive foreign investment company (PFIC) is a non-American company making most of their income (at least 75%) through investments or other “non-business” activity.
+American investors can purchase precious metals directly from these entities while avoiding high taxes.
+Not that I necessarily suggest investing in precious metals but if they are part of your investment portfolio, it’s probably best to avoid high taxation.

 Most will want to Avoid:

 The long-term tax on collectibles is 28%, however, the short-term rate is the investor’s normal income tax rate.
 For wealthier investors this means that selling collectibles may actually generate income at a lower-than-normal tax level.
 For most, however this 28% tax is too much to justify holding collectibles as an investment strategy.